ResearchComputing/Documentation/docs/cloud/aws/lca1/customer-ssp/index.md

 **Managed Network and Firewall**

-When using the CFS managed [AWS VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html), you have a secure encrypted connection to the Internet with the ability to connection back to CU Boulder campus.
+When using the CFS managed [AWS VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html), you have a secure encrypted private subnet connecting back to CU Boulder campus.
-All traffic using the CFS managed AWS VPC is routed to a firewall to inspect both inbound and outbound traffic.
+You also get a internet subnet that we manage.
+Both subnets are inspected by a firewall.
+Both inbound and outbound traffic are inspected.
 The firewall and campus connection are managed with a partnership with [OIT Network and Internet Services](https://oit.colorado.edu/services/network-internet-services).

 **Training and Support**